 Dry, warm weather strikes again!
 Aside from dismal drought forecasts and depressed skiers and snowshoers, these warm temperatures have been great for some early spring trail use!
 If you are heading out on the trail please keep the following in mind:

 We have updated our Trail Conditions page below.
 Please note that conditions can change rapidly--what you encounter on the trail may be somewhat different from what you read here.
 Also keep in mind that this is the Sierra and although the trend seems to be warm and dry, conditions can change quickly!
 Make sure to check the forecast before heading out on the TRT and plan ahead and prepare.
 NOAA.gov is a great resource for area weather forecast.
 If you are out on the trail and have updates to any of the information below, we would love to receive them.

 Relay Peak Area of the Tahoe Rim Trail, 4/26/2015

 Echo Lakes to Barker Pass: Snow.

 Barker Pass to Tahoe City: Gates to Barker Pass Trailhead are closed.
 Snow at Barker Pass down to the Ward Creek Area.
-Ward Creek to Tahoe City has some snow patches and icy patches.
+Ward Creek to Tahoe City is clear of downed trees and has a few small patches of snow that should melt off in the next week with the well above average high temperatures in the forecast.
 Dry areas near Tahoe City.

 Brockway to Mt.
 Rose: Expect full snow coverage near Relay Peak and on high elevation sections of this segment and icy patches down at lower elevations.

-Tahoe Meadows to Spooner: Tahoe Meadows has been a popular spot recently for snowshoeing.
-Snow becomes thinner with icy patches further down in elevation and in southern facing aspects.
+Tahoe Meadows to Spooner: North facing shaded aspects of this segment of trail will have patches of snow, some significant in areas at higher elevations.
 For information on the Flume Trail and the bike shuttle please call 775-298-2501.
 For Spooner Backcountry conditions from the State Park click here.